UN forecasts pandemic to shrink world economy by 3.2%

 “With the large-scale restrictions of economic activities and heightened uncertainties, the global economy has come to a virtual standstill in the second quarter of 2020,” he said.
 “We are now facing the grim reality of a severe recession of a magnitude not seen since the Great Depression.”

+According to the report, nearly 90 per cent of the world economy has been under some form of lock-down, disrupting supply chains, depressing consumer demand and putting millions out of work.

-The 3.2% contraction in the global economy forecast by the U.N. is slightly higher than the 3% plunge forecast by the International Monetary Fund in mid-April.
+The 3.2% contraction in the global economy forecast by the United Nations — 5% in developing countries and 0.7% in developing countries — is slightly higher than the 3% plunge forecast by the International Monetary Fund in mid-April for 2020.

+But in a worst-case scenario, the U.N. said the global economy could shrink by 4.9% in 2020 if a second wave of COVID-19 infections flares up and lockdowns continue into the third quarter of the year.

 The United Nations World Economic Situation and Prospects report also forecast a 15% contraction in world trade in 2020 as a result of sharply reduced global demand and disruptions in global supply chains.